TenArson/WuWaOverlayElectron/README.md

 This is a local-only tool, no server or data collection.

-Also I don't plan on updating it at all so have fun with this little project.
+I don’t plan on updating it, so just have fun with this little project!

-From france with love,
+From France with love,
 Ten (TenWebs)